beryxz/unifi-webex-dl/README.md

 If a recording gives you an error, verify on Webex that it can actually be opened before opening an issue.
 Recordings could be disabled by the course organizer.

 If you get a `429 Error`, it means that Webex received too many requests.
-In this case, you should wait sometime before trying again.
+In this case, you should wait some time before trying again.

 If the tool repeatedly fails to download a specific recording, feel free to open an issue to let me know what happens.